-Research and development expense increased for the three months ended October 31, 2021 compared to the same period in 2020 primarily due to personnel costs, which grew \$78.9 million to \$266.9 million.
-The increase in personnel costs was primarily due to headcount growth.
-The remaining increase was primarily driven by an increase in allocated shared costs.
+Research and development expense increased for the three and six months ended January 31, 2022 compared to the same periods in 2021 primarily due to personnel costs, which grew \$70.2 million to \$286.2 million for the three months ended January 31, 2022 compared to the same period in 2021.
+The increase in personnel costs in both periods was primarily due to headcount growth.

-Sales and Marketing
+Sales and Marketina

 Sales and marketing expense consists primarily of personnel costs, including commission expense.
 Sales and marketing expense also includes costs for market development programs, promotional and other marketing costs, professional services, and allocated shared costs.
-We continue to strategically invest in headcount and have substantially grown our international sales presence.
+We continue to strategically invest in headcount and have grown our sales presence.
 We expect sales and marketing expense to continue to increase in absolute dollars as we increase the size of our sales and marketing organizations to grow customer base, increase touch points with end-customers and expand our global presence, although our sales and marketing expense may fluctuate as a percentage of total revenue.